System Design Space

 ACLRBACABACReBAC

-The authorization model determines how exactly the system makes the access decision.
-In practice, teams combine several approaches: RBAC as a base layer, ABAC for context and exceptions, ReBAC for graph-shaped collaboration, ACL as a local mechanism at the object level.
+Choosing an authorization model is not about “who logged in” but about how exactly the system answers an access request — and the cost of getting it wrong is either a needless denial to a legitimate user or a leak of someone else’s data.
+A single pure model is rare in production: teams combine RBAC as a base layer, ABAC for context and exceptions, ReBAC for the relationship graph, and ACL as a local mechanism at the object level.

 Canonical model visualizer